 For example, low risk obstetrics/midwifery is one service line where we have already had some success transferring patients to the downtown campus from university campus, and we are evaluating expanding and formalizing the downtown campus role in those circumstances.
 Family medicine, gastrointestinal endoscopy, operating room utilization, heart and vascular services, and sleep disorders are also on the evaluation list for where we might make more moves to the downtown campus.

-What changes will be visible first?
+What changes will be visable first?

 We completed a facilities assessment earlier in the year, and there are several repairs and enhancements underway or planned over the coming months as part of our commitment to invest at least $25 million in facility upgrades.
 For instance, we just advertised for bid a million-dollar-plus project as part of the first phase to replace the roof at the downtown campus.
 This foundational work must come first before we can invest in other areas, such as upgrading operating rooms.
 And this is why the facilities assessments and feasibility planning upfront is so important.